 For some Citation Builder submissions, the Data Aggregators will modify the address information we submit to them.
 They do this based on data they get from USPS (US Postal Service).

 The Data Aggregators are closely tied to the USPS records and pull fresh data via the USPS API to ensure they have the latest data.
 The aggregators defer to the USPS database as their point of truth, and we are not able to overrule this (which is frustrating as we want to submit the actual data that customers provide).

-Sometimes the Data Aggregators will not accept the city and zip code combination we provide to them.
-They will suggest an alternative city for that zip code based on data they get from USPS.
+Sometimes the Data Aggregators will not accept the city and zip code combination we provide to them, instead suggesting an alternative city for that zip code based on data they get from USPS.

 If we submit a listing for a business based in zip code XXXXX, New York, NY, the Data Aggregator may suggest an alternative match of XXXXX, Buffalo, NY.

-To overcome this, we advise customers to check the address details held by USPS and to update it if it is incorrect.
+To overcome this, we advise customers to check the address details held by USPS, and to update them if incorrect.